Q: Where is Caddo Lake?

 Q. Is there somewhere to eat in Uncertain?

 A. There are places to eat in Uncertain, but open days and hours are variable.
-Big Pines Lodge (catfish, etc. since the 1950s) has re-opened.
-River Bend Restaurant is also open for dinner ( and lunch on weekends), and there are two small cafes in town for breakfast/lunch.
+Big Pines Lodge (catfish, etc. since the 1950s) is open for lunch and dinner; River Bend Restaurant is also open for dinner ( and lunch on weekends), and the Shady Glade Cafe is in Uncertain for breakfast/lunch.
 However, everything closes on Monday and Tuesday in Uncertain, so you’ll need to go to Jefferson or Marshall on those days, or grab a sandwich at Fyffe’s or the Run-In.
 Shady Glade has seasonal hours, so they are open Mondays during the warmer months.
 Check with them (903-789-3123).